MaMMoS-project/mammos/docs/source/design.rst

   but should be as independent from each other as possible

-- more complex tasks can be solved by combining the use of multiple units of functionality in a (Python) script or Jupyter notebook.
+- more complex tasks can be solved by combining the use of multiple units of functionality in a (Python) script or Jupyter Notebook.
 These are called *workflows*.

 .. _label-figure-overview: